ananya2429-debug/birthday-vivi/README.md

 <div class="card">
   <h1 style="color:#c77dff;">For You 💜</h1>
   <p>
-    Happy Birthday 💕<br><br>
+    <br><br>
-    You make my days brighter, my life calmer, and everything better just by being you.
+   Happy Birthday my love 💕<br><br>

-    I’m so grateful for every moment with you ✨
+This page is just for you.
+Thank you for making my life 10 times better, my comfort, for being my favorite person of all times, and my chaos all at once.
+You are the best thing that has every happend to me.
+I hope we can grow together and face all the hardships without falling apart (i wanna see how our kids turn out 😏😏so u better stick to me for life or else , i'll kill you 😆😘)
   </p>

   <a href="index.html">← Back Home</a>